alexpovel/random-python/special_character_replacer/README.md

 ## ToDo

-- Implement binary search for dictionary (which comes sorted)
 - Write tests
 - Implement reverse mode (can be useful for training the dictionary and testing)
 - Implement clipboard backup